ainsliej/ROAST_lesion/README.txt

 - roast7
 This is a version of ROAST which allows for a 7th tissue type.
 You must input all the files that are output from roast_seg, either with or without your own edits.
+The filenames for additional scripts edited from the original roast pipeline end with the number '7'.

 N.B. zeropadding, resampling and RAS reorienting are all turned off in roast_seg and roast7.
 You should make sure your inputs are already correctly oriented before you run these scripts.
 A function (PrepForROAST.m) to perform this is included here also.